haberturdeur/BlackBox_thesis/vision-en.md

         - provides direct access to all components separately,henceforth all calculations e.g. orientation has to be done by the user
     + access through interface
         - provides access to interface class which allows to hide all data from e.g. all position sensors into "1 value"
-        - pages ?
-            - menu styled interface for LEDRing and RE (RotaryEncoder)
-            - each page contains color scheme and 60 callbacks capable of referencing and switching to other pages
-                - possible optional use of "button/variable" instead of callback
-    + event based access
-        - provides the interface with addition of registration of callback functions for different events that may occur
-        - events are considered to be the main driving element
-        - ESP-IDF event / Free RTOS queue ?

 #### Structure:
 * Manager
     + component classes (Rtc, accel, etc.)
-    + event handling class
-    + interface
-        - page handling class ?
 ---
 ### Engine:
 #### Overview: